sandeep-1511/TASKS/README.md

 iii) Create an IAM Role and attache it to EC2 instance

+   IAM user should have access to
+   IAM
+   EC2
+   VPC
+   CloudFormation

-iv)Create your cluster and nodes eksctl create cluster --name cluster-name  \
+iv)Create your cluster and nodes

+eksctl create cluster --name cluster-name  \
 --region region-name \
 --node-type instance-type \
 --nodes-min 2 \
 --nodes-max 2 \
 --zones <AZ-1>,<AZ-2>

  IT will take 15-20 mins for creation of eks cluster. after creation validate the cluster

 - After this i have written deployment.yaml file as specified in the file according to kuberneties configurations and in this file i have pulled my php applicaion as an image which is previously pushed to ECR.